ersincakmak/dictionary-app/README.md

 REACT_APP_messagingSenderId=
 REACT_APP_appId=
 REACT_APP_measurementId=

-// Your Yandex Dictionary Api Key
-// You can get one https://yandex.com/dev/dictionary on this link REACT_APP_dictionaryApiKey=
 ```

 And you are ready to start, just open the terminal and type yarn and checkout localhost:3000 port.